cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 In order to run the adaptation tools, you must generate a set of acoustic model feature files from these WAV audio recordings.
-This can be done with the ''sphinx_fe'' tool from SphinxBase.
+This can be done with the `sphinx_fe` tool from SphinxBase.
 It is imperative that you make sure you are using the same acoustic parameters to extract these features as were used to train the standard acoustic model.
-Since PocketSphinx 0.4, these are stored in a file called ''feat.params'' in the acoustic model directory.
-You can simply add it to the command line for ''sphinx_fe'', like this:
+Since PocketSphinx 0.4, these are stored in a file called `feat.params` in the acoustic model directory.
+You can simply add it to the command line for `sphinx_fe`, like this:

 	sphinx_fe -argfile en-us/feat.params \